Help keep our prices low: Share with Friends

 Airport Transfers

-This tour includes departure transfers from your hotel in Guadalajara to the Miguel Hidalgo y Costilla Guadalajara International Airport (GDL) in Guadalajara, Mexico on the day the tour ends.
+This tour includes departure transfers from your hotel in Mexico City to the Mexico City International Airport (MEX) in Mexico City, Mexico on the day the tour ends.
 Transfers are scheduled to arrive at the airport at 5:00 a.m, 8:00 a.m., and 11:00 a.m.
 Transfers are only available on the day the tour ends.
 If you wish to extend your stay in Mexico, you will need to transfer on your own, at your own expense.
 Please ask the hotel bellman to arrange a taxi.
 Expect to pay $30.00 U.S. Dollars per taxi, plus tip.
 The driving time from the hotel to the airport is approximately 30-60 minutes, depending on traffic.

 Airfare is not included or sold by Caravan.